nik-ez/snowiq-docs/soc-active-storm-ops.md

 The Resources tab to the right of the Routes tab, as seen below, displays a list of Resources with their names and statuses (color coded – see markers and Status Descriptions).
 When selecting a Resource from the list, their details will be shown above their icon located on the map as seen below.
 It provides additional details like the Driver's photo, Supervisor name, and the last time the Driver was seen using the Driver App (DA).

-Clicking on the Blue arrow to the right of the Driver name produces the Driver's Profile panel, with even more details.
+Clicking on the Blue arrow to the right of the Driver name produces the Driver's Profile panel, with additional details.

 </section>